KyBarrioga/auto-activity/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-# Python Mouse Mover & Auto Clicker
+# Python Mouse & Keyboard Activity

-A simple Python script that keeps your system active by randomly moving the mouse and performing a left-click.
+A simple Python script that keeps your system active by randomly moving the mouse and perform keyboard actions.
 This script includes diagnostics so you can see the exact movements and click attempts in real-time.

 > ⚠️ **Failsafe enabled:** Move your mouse to the **top-left corner** or press **Ctrl + C** in the terminal to immediately stop the script.